andrewjpage/seqbox/README.md

 * if you add an existing sample_source_identifier associated with a different project then that sample_source_identifier will be associated with that project.
+* if you delete a project, then it won't cascade through to delete the sample sources in the project.

 ### projects
 * projects (and hence samples, sample sources, etc) can't be